k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

-StorageOS represents a StorageOS volume attached and mounted on Kubernetes nodes.
+storageOS represents a StorageOS volume attached and mounted on Kubernetes nodes.

 <table>
     <thead>